rishabh-j-23/obsidian-notes/Projects/AeroSync.md

 tags:
   - projects
 ---
+# V2: Service
+- Aerosync service that reads paths from configs and sync the folder with versioning
 ## TODO:
 - [x] remove old zipfile from google drive before every upload
     - [x] save zip file id in sqllite